-Welcome to another new section of the www.us-lighthouses.com website.
-I am adding this section do to the number of messages I get asking specific questions.
+I am adding this section due to the number of messages I get asking specific questions.
 It's not that I don't appreciate the questions, I am creating this section for the people that have questions and don't ask them.
-If you have a lighthouse question, e-mail it to firstname.lastname@example.org, it may get featured here.
+If you have a lighthouse question, e-mail it to email me, it may be featured here in the future.

 lighthouses painted differently?
 Do these designs represent